Javascript is required

 The Handling Editor (HE) conducts an initial screening to determine whether the manuscript meets the journal’s technical and formal standards.
 This includes:

-The academic screening stage is overseen by an EBM or the ME and focuses on evaluating the manuscript’s scholarly merit and suitability.
+The academic screening stage is overseen by an Editorial Board Member (EBM) and focuses on evaluating the manuscript’s scholarly merit and suitability.
 The key considerations include:

 Acadlore follows a double-blind peer review process.
 The HE is responsible for: